-Welcome to Financial Aid Services at Moravian College!
+Welcome to Financial Aid Services at Moravian University!

 When choosing the right college, making a final decision about which school is the "right fit" comes down to several factors.
 For most families, a major consideration is affordability.
 Let Moravian University's friendly financial aid experts help link you to the many available sources of financial assistance.
 Everything you need to start your journey at the country's sixth oldest college can be found on these pages.
 Let's get started!

 Yes, You Can Afford a Private Education

 Private institutions are often more affordable than you think.
 Understanding our complete financial aid package is the first step in dispelling some of the myths about affording the private school of your choice.

 MYTH: A private college education is expensive, and very few students can afford to attend.

-TRUTH: Moravian College is committed to making our private education affordable to as many students as possible.
+TRUTH: Moravian University is committed to making our private education affordable to as many students as possible.
 When you factor in the amount of financial aid that our students receive and the fact that almost all of our graduates complete their degree in four years, Moravian University can be as affordable as some public institutions.

 MYTH: Students from private institutions graduate with much more loan debt than those from public schools.